tave8/typing-delayer/README.md

 All you have to do:

-- Provide the id of the input where the user types
+- Provide the CSS selector the input where the user types. document.querySelector() will be used, so the first matching html node will be used
 - Provide a callback that specifies what you do once you have the input value
 - (optional) Provide a delay in milliseconds which means "wait X delay before calling the callback"